 Did you know your head weighs about six to eight kilos?
-At our recent Retirement Bootcamp Physio Jason Lee explained how to strengthen the muscles in your neck and back that support this weight day in, day out.
+Physio Jason Lee explains how to strengthen the muscles in your neck and back that support this weight day in, day out.
 Why not watch the video and try the exercises for yourself?

 As Jason mentions in the video, these exercises should not be painful.
 If any pain occurs stop immediately and contact a healthcare professional.